-This three-part blog series provides a detailed investment outlook for 2020, including our 5 reasons for optimism, 5 reasons for vigilance and our 5 best investment ideas for 2020.
+This three-part blog series provides a detailed investment outlook for 2020, including our 5 reasons for optimism,

 At the beginning of 2019 the market had shifted its thinking on interest rates and US rates began to rise.
 But as 2019 progressed, investors welcomed the world’s central banks’ about-turn on interest rates and pushed share markets sharply higher.